Persons using the Durham City Angling Club Brasside facility do so entirely at their own risk.

 However, there have been instances of the gate being left open, leaving free access to the fishery.
 As a member these are your waters, paid for by your club, with your membership fee.
 It is in everyone's interest to make sure both gates are secured so please check carefully before leaving the Complex

-We have had a problem on the complex because of predation by Cormorants, which has resulted in reduction of fish stocks.
+We currently have a problem on the complex with predation by Cormorants, which has resulted in reduction of fish stocks.

-This has resulted in the club taking a number of actions in defense.
-The most obvious one being the cables over the Backwater,Canal and New Pond.
+This club is taking a number of actions in defense.
+The most obvious one being the cables/discs over the Backwater,Canal and New Pond.

-Secondly, it has resulted in a change of policy regarding stocking.
+Secondly, we have changed our policy regarding stocking.
 We stopped stocking small fish into the East Lake because it

 became obvious that the Cormorants were predating them in the Winter months.